 Corporate venture units investing strategically may desire targets possess a close alignment with one of their core company businesses.

-This alignment is desired because the ultimate objective may be to acquire the startup and consolidate them with the company’s internal initiatives.
+The ultimate objective may be to acquire the startup and consolidate them with the company’s internal initiatives.
 In some cases, a direct alignment may not be apparent.
-In these cases, the CVC partner may be seeking complimentary opportunities or related emerging, disruptive technologies.
+If this occurs, the CVC partner may be seeking complimentary opportunities or related emerging, disruptive technologies.

 In addition to cash, the CVC group may bring administrative support, infrastructure, management and marketing expertise, and technology to the venture.